-It is with great pleasure that we provide you with the ECWA's 2015 Annual Water Quality Report (AWQR).
+We are pleased to provide you with the ECWA's 2016 Annual Water Quality Report (AWQR).
 Included are details about where your water comes from, how your water is treated and tested, and how it compares to standards set by regulatory agencies.
-This report fulfills the United States Environmental Protection Agency's (EPA) requirement to prepare and deliver a Consumer Confidence Report (CCR) and the New York State Department of Health's (DOH) requirement to prepare and deliver an AWQR.
+This report fulfills the United States Environmental Protection Agency's (EPA) requirement to prepare and deliver a Consumer Confidence Report (CCR) and the New York State Department of Health's (DOH) requirement to prepare and deliver an annual water quality report.

-Each year, ECWA delivers on our promise to supply customers with safe, high quality drinking water and professional service they deserve.
-To ensure that we meet our commitments, we maintain a rigorous quality control program through constant monitoring and testing and continue to invest substantial financial resources to improve our two treatment facilities, distribution system infrastructure, and nationally recognized department of water quality.
+Each year, ECWA delivers on our promise to supply customers with safe, high quality drinking water and professional service that they deserve.
+To ensure that we meet our commitments, we maintain a rigorous quality control program through constant monitoring and testing and continue to invest substantial financial resources to improve our two treatment plants, distribution system infrastructure, our nationally recognized department of water quality and laboratory facilities.

-As we enter a new year, the ECWA is positioned to continue to achieve our mission of providing all of its customers a plentiful supply of safe, high quality and affordable drinking water through a reliable infrastructure to the more than 500,000 consumers that rely on us 24 hours a day, 365 days a year.
+ECWA continues to position itself to achieve our mission of providing a plentiful supply of safe, high quality, affordable drinking water through a reliable infrastructure to the more than 500,000 consumers that rely on us 24 hours a day, 365 days a year.